tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Explain to students that one of the challenges working with AWS Lambda is dealing with errors, so it is important to know how to test a Lambda function on the AWS Lambda console.
 For this activity, three test cases are provided.

-Explain to students that, in order to test a Lambda function, a `JSON` file should be created to send a testing event to Lambda, the structure of the event depends on the kind of service you are connecting to Lambda.
+Explain to students that Lambda functions are tested using a `JSON` file to send a testing event to Lambda; the structure of the event depends on the kind of service you are connecting to Lambda.
 This demo only will cover how to test Amazon Lex intents.

 Open the `convertUSD` lambda function on the AWS Lambda console to show students how to create a test case.
 Click on the _Test_ button on the upper right corner, then choose the _Create new test event_ option and paste the code from the `convertOkText.json` test case.